kevgo/kevgo/README.md

 ## Greetings! 👋

-Here are some tools I created to make software development simpler, more ergonomic, and more automated, while working as a contributor or leader in the software industry.
+Here are some open-source tools I created to make software development simpler, more ergonomic, and more automated, while working as a contributor or leader in the software industry.
 I hope you find some of them useful! 🙏

 - [Git Town](https://github.com/git-town/git-town) helps you synchronize and manage Git branches.